abdullahalaa12/E-learning/README.md

-# coursera
-this is the OOP project for the college made by: abdullah alaa tareq saleh omar shendy khaled 3sal abdelrahman fared abdelrahman mwafy
+E-learning System using Java servlets. this was the OOP project for the college using Java Servlets and Microsoft SQL Server made by:
+Abdullah Alaa,
+Tareq Saleh,
+Omar Shendy,
+Khaled Abdelaziz,
+Abdelrahman Fared,
+Abdelrahman Mwafy